garrett-sutton/garrett-sutton.github.io/_drafts/weekend-w-gwen.md

 We didn't just survive this weekend either.
-I'll speak for myself (hard to speak for the now 9 month old), but I did have a lot of fun.
+I'll speak for myself (hard to speak for the now 9-month-old), but I did have a lot of fun.
 Gwen seemingly grew before my eyes.
-And she is so expressive at this point in her short life that it felt like the 2 of us bonded a lot more than we have prevously.
+And she is so expressive at this point in her short life that it felt like the 2 of us bonded a lot more than we had previously.
 I wouldn't be thrilled if Grace made a habit of being gone for days at a time, but at least now I know that I can do more than just hold down the fort.